 Visit the Website: http://122conversations.com

 122 Conversations is a gesture of friendship and sharing that intends to create compassionate connections and community through art – person to person, city to city, across the world.
-The five-year project was conceived by Duluth, MN-native Anne Labovitz, and will travel to Duluth’s five international sister cities: Rania, Iraqi Kurdistan, Växjö, Sweden, Petrozavodsk, Russia, Thunder Bay, Canada and Ohara Isumi-City, Japan.
+The six-year project was conceived by Duluth, MN-native Anne Labovitz, and has traveled to Duluth’s five international sister cities: Rania, Iraqi Kurdistan, Växjö, Sweden, Petrozavodsk, Russia, Thunder Bay, Canada and Ohara Isumi-City, Japan.
 The final stop will be the Tweed Museum of Art in Duluth, MN.

 This project embodies the belief that art can be a catalyst for positive social change.
 The artist was inspired by the mission of the Sister Cities International, “To promote peace through mutual respect, understanding, and cooperation – one individual, one community at a time.”
 Labovitz said, “That aligns with my values.
 I wanted to create a project that takes the mission into the communities through the arts, and back home.”

 The project began with Labovitz conducting 60 interviews via Skype with ten citizens from each of the six participating cities.
 The interviewees, which included the mayor, were selected by the sister cities’ organizations in each of the countries.
 The interview questions began with: What is your name?
 What is your favorite color?
 Who do you live with?
 What do you eat?
 Your occupation?
 What do you do in your spare time?
 The interviewees were asked How would you describe yourself and what do you hope for?
 These simple questions aimed to facilitate a connection between the speakers.
 The interviews became the source material for the traveling exhibition, which includes videos of the interviews, site-specific interpretive paintings of the conversations, and participatory elements that allow citizen-viewers to contribute to the project while on display.